mco-gh/mco.dev/content/post/data/wiki.md

 ```
 ![Design](/img/allviews.png)

-Of course, the top view page is the main Wikipedia page.
-But the most viewed non-administrative page is, oddly, Darth Vader!
+Unsurprisingly, the most viewed page is the main Wikipedia page.
+But the most viewed non-administrative page is, oddly enough, Darth Vader!
 I leave you to decide what that says about humanity.

 ## It's only rock & roll, but I like it

 That last query was interesting but it doesn't take advantage of the entity data we worked so hard to process.
-Let's construct a more interesting example leveraging our wikidata table to find the most viewed pages for rock bands in 2020.
+Let's construct an example leveraging our wikidata table to find the most viewed pages for rock bands in 2020.
 Of course, this begs the question, what is a rock band?
 Wikidata to the rescue!

 You can search the wikidata interactively via the [wikidata site](https://www.wikidata.org/wiki/Wikidata:Main_Page), like this:

 ![Rock Band entity search](/img/rockband.png)

 This shows us that "rock band" matches multiple entities, including the video game of the same name.
 The entity we're after is the first one: 5741069.
-One way to confirm this finding is to search for a known entity associated  that should be in this category:
+One way to confirm this finding is to search for a known entity that should be in this category:

 ![Beatles entity search](/img/beatles.png)

 Here we see that the preeminent rock band, The Beatles, is indeed classified as an instance of "Rock Band".
 But this doesn't catch every page I'm interested.
 For example, Radiohead is considered an instance of "Musical Group" (215380).

 Armed with those two entity ids, we can now do some queries about popular bands.
-But I want to do one more there before we start querying.
-Since our scope is limited to just those two entities, it's wasteful to search a 10TB in our dataset.
-Wouldn't it be nice if there was a way to search only the stuff we care about?
+But I want to do one more thing before we start querying.
+Since our scope is limited to just those two entities, it's wasteful to search the full 10TB dataset on every query.
+Wouldn't it be nice if there was a way to limit our search to include only the pages we care about?
 Well, there is - we'll create what BigQuery calls a view, which will limit our query scope to only the view counts for pages about bands.
-This will save us time and money.

 Here's the SQL code to create my view (which I've made public):